protontypes/open-sustainable-technology/README.md

 - [bonsai_ipcc](https://gitlab.com/bonsamurais/bonsai/util/ipcc) - Enables users to calculate national greenhouse gas (GHG) inventories based on the guidelines provided by the International Panel on Climate Change.
 - [OpenMethane](https://github.com/openmethane/openmethane-prior) - Method to calculate a gridded, prior emissions estimate for methane across Australia.
 - [National Climate Transparency Tool](https://github.com/undp/climate-transparency) - Your gateway to ensure robust Measurement, Reporting and Verification (MRV) toward the Enhanced Transparency Framework (ETF) and to accelerate implementation of the Nationally Determined Contribution (NDC).
+- [FLINT](https://github.com/moja-global/FLINT) - A modular system to estimate greenhouse gas emissions and removals by the land sector.

 ## Industrial Ecology
 ### Life Cycle Assessment